apache/shardingsphere/document/current/content/features/sharding/other-features/inline-expression.en.md

 ## Motivation

-Configuration simplicity and unity are two main problems that inline expression wants to solve.
+Configuration simplicity and unity are two main problems that inline expression intends to solve.

-In complex data sharding rules, with the increase of data nodes, a large number of repeated configurations make it difficult to maintain.
+In complex sharding rules, with more data nodes, a large number of configuration repetitions make configurations difficult to maintain.
 Inline expressions can simplify data node configuration work.

-Realizing common sharding algorithms with Java codes is not helpful to the unified management of configurations.
-Writing sharding algorithms with inline expressions enables rule configurations to be stored together, making it easier to browse and store them.
+Java codes are not helpful in the unified management of common configurations.
+Writing sharding algorithms with inline expressions, users can stored rules together, making them easier to be browsed and stored.

 ## Syntax Explanation

 The use of inline expressions is really direct.
-Users only need to use `${ expression }` or `$->{ expression }` to identify them.
-The configurations of data nodes and sharding algorithms are available for now.
-The content of inline expressions uses Groovy syntax, which can support all kinds of operations, including inline expression.
+Users only need to configure `${ expression }` or `$->{ expression }` to identify them.
+ShardingSphere currently supports the configurations of data nodes and sharding algorithms.
+Inline expressions use Groovy syntax, which can support all kinds of operations, including inline expressions.
 For example:

 `${begin..end}` means range

 `${[unit1, unit2, unit_x]}` means enumeration

-If there appears many continuous `${ expression }` or `$->{ expression }` in the inline expression, according to each sub inline expression result, the ultimate result of the whole expression will be in cartesian combination.
+If there are many continuous `${ expression }` or `$->{ expression }` expressions, according to each sub-expression result, the ultimate result of the whole expression will be in cartesian combination.

 For example, the following inline expression: